Quantum circuits

 The no-cloning theorem shows it is impossible to create a perfect copy of an unknown quantum state.

 Theorem (No-cloning theorem).
-Let and be systems sharing the same classical state set having at least two elements.
-There does not exist a quantum state of and a unitary operation on the pair such that for every state of
+Let be a classical state set having at least two elements, and let and be systems sharing the same classical state set There does not exist a quantum state of and a unitary operation on the pair such that for every state of

 That is, there is no way to initialize the system (to any state whatsoever) and perform a unitary operation on the joint system so that the effect is for the state of to be cloned — resulting in being in the state